-A capital gain rate of 15% applies if your taxable income is $78,750 or more but less than $434,550 for single; $488,850 for married filing jointly or qualifying widow(er); $461,700 for head of household, or $244,425 for married filing separately.
+For tax year 2022, a capital gain rate of 15% applies if your taxable income is $40,400-$445,850 for single, $80,800-$501,600 for married filing jointly or qualifying widow(er), $40,400-$250,800 for married filing separately, or $54,100-$473,750 for head of household.

 Ways to reduce your capital gains tax

-Depending on your situation, there are a couple of different ways that you may be able to mitigate some of your capital gains:
+The capital gains tax may seem high, but don’t kiss all of those tax dollars away just yet.
+Depending on your situation, there are several different ways that you may be able to mitigate some of your capital gains.

-Adjust your profits to reflect any acquisition costs or property improvements.
+Adjust your profits to reflect any acquisition costs or property improvements

 At the most basic level, your capital gain is calculated by figuring out your cost basis and subtracting any profit made from the sale.

-Depreciate the property if it was used as a rental.
+Depreciate the property if it was used as a rental

 If your second home was rented out while you owned it, you could opt to deduct real estate depreciation for the number of days it was occupied by renters or available to rent each year.
-As an example, if the property was rented or available to be rented for 50 days out of the year, you could claim 50% of the yearly depreciation deduction.
+As an example, if the property was rented or available to be rented for half of the year, you could claim 50% of the yearly depreciation deduction.
 Each year, the depreciation would continue to reduce your cost basis.

-Rent out your second home.
+Rent out your second home

-Make your second home your primary residence.
+Make your second home your primary residence

 It’s important to note that you can’t use this strategy if you have excluded a capital gains tax on the sale of another property within the past two years.

-If you want to do a like-kind exchange, the clock starts ticking right after you sell the first property: You must find the replacement home within 45 days and must close on the second purchase within 180 days.
+If you want to do a like-kind exchange, the clock starts ticking right after you sell the first property.
+You must find the replacement home within 45 days and must close on the second purchase within 180 days.
 If you miss that deadline, you’ll get hit with the full capital gains tax.

 Property requirements for the 1031 exchange